 3. Throw away your receipts

-Go ahead, toss those receipts but be warned: If there’s a problem with your flight such as a delay, cancellation or lost bag, the airline will insist your claim be documented and that can include bag tags, boarding passes, receipts for toiletries and more.
+Warning: If you toss out your receipts, you may have trouble filling out a claim form with the airline if your flight is delayed or cancelled or bags get lost.
+Airlines insist all claims be documented and that can include bag tags, boarding passes, receipts for toiletries and more.
 Stick this paperwork in a side pocket of your bag and toss only after successful completion of your trip.
-Tip: If you keep these docs on your phone, consider making paper copies, too; people have been known to hit ‘delete’ by mistake.
+Tip: If you keep these docs on your phone, consider making paper copies, too; phones sometimes die, and people have been known to delete things by mistake.

-You like having a choice of outfits so feel free to pack more than you need, and be sure to include a lot of shoes and boots.
-The bad news is you could end up paying an overweight charge of up to $200 (or $400 on international trips), in addition to the regular bag fee.
-Or, pack light, use a carry-on and save some money.
-If you must check a bag, 50 lbs. is usually the maximum allowed before overweight fees kick in.
+Like having a choice of outfits?
+Pack as much as you like and be sure to include lots of shoes and boots.
+The bad news is you could end up paying an overweight charge of up to $200 (or $400 on international trips) and that’s in addition to the regular checked-bag fee.
+If you must pack a large suitcase, be sure it weighs under 50 lbs. before you leave for the airport; most overweight fees kick in at 51 lbs.

-Who needs snacks when you can buy anything you could want on the plane?
-Actually, you might not want what they’re serving and there may be little to buy beyond tiny bags of chips anyway.
-Bring something you love from home; you’ll save money, be able to eat when you like without waiting for the car to come by, and chow down on something you actually enjoy.
+Who needs snacks when you can buy anything you want on a plane?
+Because you might not want what they sell, you might not like the price and you might not want to eat when they’re serving the food.
+Instead, bring something you love from home; you’ll save money, be able to eat what you want, when you want it.
+Here are some snack ideas for great food on planes.

-7. Leave your hotel room without checking it
+7. Leave the hotel room without a final room-check

 You’re a grown-up, you know how to pack a bag without leaving a sock behind so you may figure a final room-check is pointless.
-Well, tell that to my acquaintance who left his wedding ring in his hotel room’s shower recently and forgot about it; his wife didn’t notice it either (true story).
-You better believe they wish they’d given the place one last look before departing (and no, despite calling the hotel, the ring was not recovered).
+Tell that to my friend who left his wedding ring in the hotel room’s shower (true story).
+He and his wife (married 30+ years) sure wish they’d given the room a final once-over because when they called the hotel hours later, the ring had disappeared.

 9. Forget to use your common sense